Guide to Monthly Maintenance Fees

 Key Points

-• The fees can vary from one bank to another, with average monthly maintenance fees for checking accounts being around $13.95.
+• The fees can vary from one bank to another, with average monthly maintenance fees for checking accounts being as high as $13.95.

-• Banks may waive the fees if customers maintain a minimum balance, have multiple accounts, sign up for direct deposit, or use their debit card frequently.
+• Banks may waive the fees if customers maintain a minimum balance or sign up for direct deposit.

-• Other ways to avoid fees include considering online banks or credit unions and signing up for electronic statements.
+• Other ways to avoid fees include considering online banks or credit unions which typically charge no or lower fees.

 • It’s important to read bank notifications and understand the terms and conditions to avoid unexpected fees.